jnsgruk/jnsgr.uk/site/content/posts/2024-04-20-nixos-secure-boot-tpm-fde/index.md

 If you spot an inaccuracy in this post, reach out and let me know on Mastodon, on Telegram, by email, or however you prefer!

 Until next time!

+> Update 2024/04/29: Thanks to [@pimeys](https://github.com/pimeys/) for pointing out that one must enable the systemd initrd hooks `systemd-cryptenroll` to function correctly, and also that PCR 12 must be measured to prevent the LUKS key from being released if the kernel command line has been modified.